smiller171/route53_auto-update/README.md

 script set as public.*

-Credits for dyndns_route53.py go to @mariocesar His original gist can be found here: https://gist.github.com/mariocesar/4142563
+Credit for dyndns_route53.py goes to @mariocesar His original gist can be found here: https://gist.github.com/mariocesar/4142563